-The CMTS MUST NOT grant in excess of active Grants per Interval, excluding the case when the QI bit in the UGSH is set.
+The CMTS MUST NOT allocate more grants per Nominal Grant Interval than the Grants Per Interval parameter of the Active QoS Parameter Set, excluding the case when the QI bit of the UGSH is set.
 In this case, the CMTS MAY grant up to 1% additional bandwidth for clock rate mismatch compensation.
-The CMTS policing of the Service Flow remains unchanged.
+The active grants field of the UGSH is ignored with UGS service.
+The CMTS policing of the Service Flow remains unchanged.4